 Sister ferries MV Hrossey and MV Hjaltland are the largest in the Northern Isles fleet.
 Both were constructed in 2002 at Aker Finnyards in Finland.
 The vessels were built specifically for the Orkney and Shetland routes, and came under ownership of CMAL in April 2018.

 Most recent addition

-The ferries will be dual-fuel vessels so they can operate on liquefied natural gas (LNG) and marine gas oil.
+Two dual fuel ferries are currently being built by Ferguson Marine Engineering Ltd (FMEL), a project worth £97 million.
+The new 100m, roll on roll off vehicle passenger ferries are designed to carry 127 cars or 16 HGVs or a combination of both and up to 1,000 passengers.
+The ships will be capable of operating on liquefied natural gas (LNG) and marine gas oil.
 LNG is significantly cleaner and has been adopted by ferry operators in Northern Europe in response to tighter emissions regulations.